 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are deferred in equity.
-The gain or loss relating to the ineffective portion is recognised immediately in profit or loss as part of other expenses or other income.
+The gain or loss relating to the ineffective portion is recognised immediately in profit or loss as part of other gains and losses.